Manslaughter Defense Attorneys Passaic County, NJ

 Contact our Woodland Park Manslaughter and Aggravated Manslaughter Attorneys Today

 At The Law Office of Del Sardo & Montanari, our defense attorneys are here to protect the legal freedoms of our clients charged with manslaughter and aggravated manslaughter in New Jersey towns including Clifton, Little Falls, Paterson, Wayne, Woodland Park, West Milford, and the greater Passaic County area.

 We will work with you on a personal and individual level to determine how we may be able to formulate a strong defense in the face of your criminal charges.
 Our experienced attorneys will work with the evidence at hand with the goal of having your manslaughter or aggravated manslaughter charges reduced or dismissed.

-Contact us online or give us a call at our Woodland Park offices at (973) 233-4396 to speak with a qualified member of our legal team today in a free and confidential consultation regarding your manslaughter or other violent crime case.
+Contact us online or give us a call at our Woodland Park offices at (973) 233-4396 to speak with a qualified member of our legal team today in a free and confidential consultation regarding your manslaughter or other violent crime cases.